evanbowman/blind-jump/README.md

 ## Bugs

 Please report any bugs that you find.
-Known bugs: Orb enemies stuck in walls.
+I want the application to feel well polished, so if there are any legitiment runtime issues I'd like to know about them.
+As of right now it compiles with no warnings and passes two separate static analysis tools with no issues, so I do not expect that the app will crash.